cyberbotics/webots-doc/guide/controller-plugin.md

 The remote-control library is initialized when an entity calls the `wb_robot_set_mode` libController function.
-This entity is typically libRobotWindow, because it's quite convenient to use the GUI to initialize the communication (i.e. entering the IP address of the robot, etc.)
+This entity is typically libRobotWindow, because it's quite convenient to use the GUI to initialize the communication (i.e. entering the IP address of the robot, etc.).

 There are two entry points to the remote-control library: